Westlake/MacArthur Park station: Connections

+Parking

+The station has a small 19-space surface lot off South Westlake Avenue, designated for kiss-and-ride use.
+On weekdays, approximately 100 additional spaces are available in the parking garage of the MacArthur Park Apartments across the street.

 Station artwork

 This station has two tile murals designed by Francisco Letelier, entitled El Sol (The Sun) and La Luna (The Moon).
 The station also has artwork by Therman Statom.

 The porcelain murals, by Los Angeles artist Sonia Romero and fabricated by Mosaika Art & Design, were named one of the best public art projects in the United States by the organization Americans for the Arts.

 Langer's Deli is featured in one of 13 ceramic mosaic murals located inside the MacArthur Park station.

 In popular culture

-The station was also featured in the film Volcano as the Red Line subway outside MacArthur Park where a massive volcano erupted, causing an earthquake that derails Train no. 526 that was in the tunnel and lava eventually engulfed and melted it.
+The station was featured in the film Volcano as the Red Line subway outside MacArthur Park where a massive volcano erupted, causing an earthquake that derails Train no. 526 that was in the tunnel, with lava eventually engulfing and melting it.